 Kindergarten – Grade 8:

-St. Joan of Arc has both afternoon and morning kindergarten classes.
+St. Joan of Arc has an afternoon Kindergarten class.
+Heading into 2020-21, we are hoping to once again have a morning and afternoon class and that will be dependant upon the number of new registrations.
 As is the norm, a number of the classes in grades 1 – 8 are split-grade classes.
 Typically, we aim to maintain a ratio of 21 – 25 students in grades one to three, 25 – 29 in grades four to six, and 26 – 30 in grades seven and eight.
 Given the large number of enrollments that occur within the school year, we are unable to guarantee that classroom sizes stay within the desired ratios, but we certainly put forward our best effort in offering the most beneficial learning environments to our students.

 The St. Joan of Arc community is blessed with families from all over the world.
 Approximately one third of our population are considered to be EAL (English as an Additional Language) students.
 Accordingly, most of our teachers have received special training, allowing them to apply best practices for EAL students during instruction.
 It is important to note that these strategies are also helpful for non-EAL students.
 Beyond classroom teaching, most EAL students have the opportunity to work in a small group setting with our EAL teacher on a weekly basis.

 At St. Joan of Arc, we are highly dedicated to working alongside families to support the wellbeing and success of every child.
 Our student support team consists of a counsellor, social worker, speech pathologist, learning resource teacher and administrators.
 At St. Joan of Arc, we know that all children are unique, and we work with great dedication to explore helpful pathways with students and families who are experiencing difficulties.
 It is important to note that grades 1-3 students who are reading below grade level are placed into our Levelled Literacy Intervention, which allows them to work on literacy skills with our LRT in a small group setting.